-All appeals must be submitted in writing (typed) to the Vice President for Student Life, Associate Vice President for Student Life and Dean of Students, or Appeals Committee within 24 hours (1 business day) after the student, student group, or student organization has received notification of a decision rendered in their particular case.
+All appeals must be submitted in writing (typed) to the Associate Vice President for Student Affairs and Dean of Students or Appeals Committee within 1 business day after the student, student group, or student organization has received notification of a decision rendered in their particular case.
 The appeal request must state the specific grounds on which the student, student group, or student organization should be granted an appeal as described in the previous section.
-The appeal request must also be clear and specific, as the Vice President for Student Life, Associate Vice President for Student Life and Dean of Students, or Appeals Committee may decide whether to grant an appeal based solely on the written request of the student.
+The appeal request must also be clear and specific, as the Associate Vice President for Student Affairs and Dean of Students or Appeals Committee may decide whether to grant an appeal based solely on the written request of the student.

-After the letter of appeal has been received, the Vice President for Student Life, Associate Vice President for Student Life and Dean of Students, or Appeals Committee will determine whether there are grounds to grant an appeal and notify the student, student group, or student organization of the decision within forty-eight (48) hours (2 business days) after receipt of the student, student group, or student organization request.
+After the letter of appeal has been received, the Associate Vice President for Student Affairs and Dean of Students or Appeals Committee will determine whether there are grounds to grant an appeal and notify the student, student group, or student organization of the decision within five (5) business days after receipt of the student, student group, or student organization request.
 If a conference is needed to consider the matter further, the notice shall include the time and place at which the student is to be present.

-The sanction of suspension imposed by the Associate Vice President for Student Life and Dean of Students or designee does not become effective until all available appeals have been exhausted by the student, student group, or student organization within the time periods designated for appeals.
-An exception occurs when, in the determination of the Vice President for Student Life, Associate Vice President for Student Life and Dean of Students, or Appeals Committee, the student, student group, or student organization continued presence on campus constitutes a clear and present danger to the students and/or others in the University community.
+The sanction of suspension imposed by the Associate Vice President for Student Affairs and Dean of Students or designee does not become effective until all available appeals have been exhausted by the student, student group, or student organization within the time periods designated for appeals.
+An exception occurs when, in the determination of the Associate Vice President for Student Affairs and Dean of Students, or Appeals Committee, the student, student group, or student organization continued presence on campus constitutes a clear and present danger to the students and/or others in the University community.
 In such instances, the student, student group, or student organization will be asked to leave the campus; however, the student, student group, or student organization rights to request an appeal within the designated time periods shall not be compromised.

-The decision of the Vice President for Student Life, Associate Vice President for Student Life and Dean of Students, or Appeals Committee, to grant an appeal, is final, except in those cases involving expulsion from the University.
-In cases involving expulsion, the student may appeal the sanction to the President of the University, in writing, with a copy to the Vice President for Student Life within twenty-four (24) hours of receipt of the decision of the Vice President for Student Life.
+The decision of the Associate Vice President for Student Affairs and Dean of Students, or Appeals Committee, to grant an appeal, is final, except in those cases involving expulsion from the University.
+In cases involving expulsion, the student may appeal the sanction to the President of the University, in writing, with a copy to the Associate Vice President for Student Affairs within twenty-four (24) hours of receipt of the decision of the Associate Vice President for Student Affairs.
 Appeal requests of this nature must also be typewritten.
 The President is not obligated to confer with the student, and may choose to review only the written information in making a decision.

-If a student chooses not to request an appeal within the specified time period, the decision of the Associate Vice President for Student Life and Dean of Students or designee is final.
+If a student chooses not to request an appeal within the specified time period, the decision of the Associate Vice President for Student Affairs and Dean of Students or designee is final.
 It is, therefore, imperative that the student abides by the stipulations of his/her sanction.